-Launched NYC Business Express: A one-stop online tool helps entrepreneurs start a business in NYC.
+Launched NYC Business Express: Created under the Bloomberg administration, this one-stop online tool helps entrepreneurs start a business in NYC.

-Launched New Business Acceleration Team: The team works to streamline the City’s permitting process and has helped more than 1,500 restaurants open an average of 2-3 months ahead of schedule.
+Launched New Business Acceleration Team: The team worked to streamline the City’s permitting process and helped more than 1,500 restaurants open an average of 2-3 months ahead of schedule.

-Created NYC Business Solutions: Free services for businesses are provided in seven centers that serve nearly 10,000 businesses annually.
+Created NYC Business Solutions: Free services for businesses were provided in seven centers that serve nearly 10,000 businesses annually.

 Launched Set of Business Education Courses : To help entrepreneurs start or grow a business, new programs were developed with the Kauffman Foundation, Columbia University, and NYU.